dubilyer/jira-time-in-status/README.md

 ## ✨ Features

+* ⚠️ This script was developed and tested on **Jira Cloud**.
+It has **not been tested on Jira Data Center**, though a REST-based approach is included.
 * Works with **Jira Cloud (HAPI)** and **Jira Data Center (REST)**.
 * Calculates **total time in a status**, not just last entry.
 * Handles multiple entries/exits into the same status.
 * Generates **aligned Markdown tables** for easy reporting.
 * Configurable with JQL and target status.
+* ⚠️ If you have too many results, execution can take a long time and might be stopped by ScriptRunner limitations.
+Consider splitting your JQL into smaller chunks.

 ---